jimishol/cholidean-harmony-structure/README.md

 ### Prerequisites

-If you haven’t already installed the project via Releases, this project uses Git Large File Storage (LFS) to manage assets (normal maps, textures, etc.).
+If you haven’t already installed the project via Releases, this project uses Git Large File Storage (LFS) to manage assets (mainly normal maps).
 Before you clone, build, or contribute, make sure Git LFS is installed and initialized:

 ```bash
 # Install Git LFS (once per machine):